 A ceilidh is a Scottish evening (it can also be a daytime event) of music and dance.
 Dances are interspersed with tunes.
 Our patient caller (Clare) talks everyone through each dance before the music starts and then calls the moves throughout the dance to keep everyone moving in the right direction—hopefully!

 Timings for a ceilidh might be look like this:

 8.45-9pm Food (the time needed depends on the numbers eating)

 9.30-9.45pm Dancing continues.

 It is customary to keep your musicians and caller fed and watered : )

-We recommend ensuring there is enough space in the hall for dancing and any tables are furthest from the band and not along the sides of the hall, give us a call to discuss or see some of our photos for space requirements.
-Alternatively arrange to move tables after eating to create some space.
+We recommend that you make sure that there is enough space in the hall for dancing.
+Also, all tables should be situated away from the band and not along the sides of the hall.
+Call us to discuss this further or look at the photos below for ideas about hall size and table spacing.
+If the hall isn’t very large, then you could always move the tables after eating in order to create more space.

-Sometimes, for ceilidhs, we invite musicians we know well to join us if a member of the band is unavailable, so the line up for ceilidhs may be slightly different from our usual line up of Keith, Sarah, Mike & Clare.
+Sometimes, for ceilidhs, we invite musicians we know to join us if a member of Brimstone is unavailable.
+So, the line-up for ceilidhs may be slightly different from our usual line up: Keith, Sarah, Mike and Clare.